gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitLab-gij-self-managed.md

 </div>

 While instructions from GitLab works just fine, [follow this article](/git-integration-for-jira-data-center/creating-personal-access-tokens-gij-self-managed#gitlab--gitlab-ceee) for some specific instructions to get you started.

+#### Group access tokens

+Group access token is natively supported by the Git Integration for Jira app.
+It's possible to connect GitLab git repositories using group access tokens (GAT).
+The GAT feature is introduced in GitLab 14.7+ self-managed instances and is only available on Premium license tier or higher.

 &nbsp;